 Some may say I’m a bit obsessed with Cathay Pacific, writing one post after another about something we can’t control or prevent – devaluations.
-But that’s because the Asia Miles program used to one of the very best, featuring fair award charts and terrific stopover policies (in fairness, it looks like the CX stopovers policy hasn’t been adversely affected so far).
+But that’s because Asia Miles used to one of the very best airline programs, featuring fair award charts and terrific stopover policies (in fairness, it looks like the CX stopovers policy hasn’t been adversely affected so far).
 Asia Miles are also easy to get (Cathay Pacific is a transferring partner for American Express Membership Rewards, Citi ThankYou, and SPG), plus there is a credit card with a decent 35,000-60,000 miles bonus, although the bonus expires on June 30.

 What’s with the Cathay Pacific single partner award chart?

 I’ve wanted to wait a few days hoping for more clarity in the partner award scheme.
 Unfortunately, it hasn’t materialized.
 There is still no new Single Partner award chart, even though Cathay Pacific promised it would become available on June 22.
 Instead, they introduced a calculator, which, unlike a chart, is a pain to deal with.
 Playing with this calculator, I’ve come to some interesting conclusions I’d like to share with you.

 Redeem Cathay Pacific miles for flights to Europe and southern South America from almost anywhere that is NOT the West Coast.
 Ditto for using Asia Miles to fly to Hong Kong FROM the West Coast.
 It still makes sense compared to the U.S.-based airline award charts.

 The long version